May

 moleskin this morning over the spots where previous blisters had

-long since vanished and set out with confidence - and a pair of
+long since vanished and set out with confidence - and instead of

-boots that were already broken in with 700 miles behind them.
-I
+my new boots, a pair of boots that were already broken in with 700

-moleskin on his feet to help prevent blisters from forming.
-By the
+his feet to help prevent blisters from forming.
+By the time we

-time we arrived on Frosty Mountain he had his boots off and began
+arrived on Frosty Mountain he had his boots off and begun the daily

-the daily ritual of applying the material around his already forming
+ritual of applying the material around his already forming blisters.

-blisters.
-Moleskin is a felt-like material with an adhesive on one
+Moleskin is a felt-like material with an adhesive on one side that

-side that is applied to areas where rubbing is occurring, or around
+is applied to areas where rubbing is occurring, or around an area

-an area where a blister has already formed to help protect the area
+where a blister has already formed to help protect the area from

 We